 If a student is absent from class, he/she will be responsible for obtaining make-up work from the teacher and/or make arrangements to make-up any missed lab or assessment.

 I want you to be successful in my class!
-If extra help is needed, POWER HOUR is a valuable opportunity to reinforce skills, clarify doubts, make-up work, improve your grades, review for assessments, and make use of classroom resources in order to maintain academic success.
+If extra help is needed, ALPHA Time is a valuable opportunity to reinforce skills, clarify doubts, make-up work, review for assessments, and make use of classroom resources in order to maintain academic success.

-Unit/Organizing Principle: Chapter(s) – Textbook Glencoe Chemistry Matter and Change
+Unit/Organizing Principle: Chapter(s) – Textbook McGraw Hill Chemistry Matter & Change